Canon 750D vs Sony RX100 VI

-The RX100 VI is a recent model that features in the current product line-up of Sony.
-In contrast, the 750D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 750D was succeeded by the Canon 800D.
+Both the 750D and the RX100 VI have been discontinued, but can regularly be found used on eBay.
+The 750D was replaced by the Canon 800D, while the RX100 VI was followed by the Sony RX100 VII.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.

 So how do things add up?
 Which of the two cameras – the Canon 750D or the Sony RX100 VI – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon EOS 750D: